Root-App/root-drive-science-ios/README.md

 ## Using the iOS SDK

+The Root Trip Tracker SDK does not support Swift 5.

+Root's Trip Tracker SDK is known to be compatible with Cocoapods 1.6.2.
+It my not support Cocoapods 1.7.x or 1.8.x.

 The sample code to connect to the SDK can be found in the `AppDelegate.swift` file and the `ViewController.swift` file.